 12/21/21 : We were blessed by the faithful women of the FIRST BAPTIST MISSIONARY CHURCH in Benton.
 A team of 12 Marshall county ladies wrapped each present in love and pre-hugged each baby doll.

 12/21/21 : TEXAS RELIEF WARRIORS flew in 2 planes of toys and family games.
 Filled up the Raptor truck.
 Delivered by volunteer pilots with holiday cheer.

 12/22/21 : TREE of HOPE is decorated by the volunteer team that delivered and is ready for its debut at the CHRISTMAS IN MAYFIELD.
 The first event around the holiday tree was on national news.
-Sarah Farmer local realtor who arranged the event for "kids to get together.".
+Sarah Farmer local realtor who arranged the event for kids and her community to get together.

 "Most beautiful Christmas Tree I have ever seen."